 In order to protect against exchange rate movements, the Group has entered into forward foreign exchange contracts.
 These contracts are hedging highly probable forecasted cash flows for the ensuing financial year.
-Management has a risk management policy to hedge between 20% and 100% of anticipated foreign currency transactions for the subsequent 24 months.
+Management has a risk management policy to hedge between 0% and 100% of anticipated foreign currency transactions for the subsequent 24 months, dependent on when suppliers are payable.